Our student researchers are currently working on:

 - Researching on the applicability of the arm's length principle in terms of transfer pricing in recent times and formulating a disclosure update to report it.

-- Research on taxation of extractives in Africa, fiscal decentralization, we will continue gathering information on African scholars and the Hawala system in Djibouti.
+- Research on taxation of extractives in Africa, fiscal decentralization, and the Hawala system in Djibouti.

 - An analysis of tax incidence in East Africa.